senecajs/senecajs.org/src/pages/get-started/index.md

 layout: main.html
 ---
 # Getting started
 Welcome to the Seneca _Getting started_ guide!
-This guide assumes that you already have [Node.js][] installed.
+This guide assumes that you have already installed [Node.js][].

 Seneca lets you build a microservices system without worrying about production.
 You don't need to know where the other services are located, how many of them there are, or what they do.
 Everything external to your business logic - such as databases, caches and third-party integrations - is likewise hidden behind microservices.